 Some lawmakers feel this unnecessarily drags innocent people into the equation.
 However, the bill mirrors existing provisions from California’s Constitution which already allow employees from the construction industry to claim against properties they have worked on.
 The Assemblyman responsible for the bill says it is largely aimed at businesses and commercial property and aims to assist low-wage workers being denied the pay they have earned.

 If it passes the Senate, this legislation could be of benefit to many workers in California.
-In the meantime, however, it is still essential to challenge employers who do not keep up with their pay obligations.
-If you find yourself unpaid, or feel that you are not receiving fair wages, Los Angeles unpaid commissions attorney can advise you of your rights.
+In the meantime, however, it is still essential to challenge employers who do not keep up with their payment obligations.
+If you find yourself unpaid or feel that you are not receiving fair wages, a Los Angeles unpaid commissions attorney can advise you of your rights.
 By standing up to your employer, you can work toward recovering lost wages and ensuring that you and your family receive the income you have earned.